Skip to content

 Unified Cookbook Migration Interface#

-The Migrate Cookbook page provides a comprehensive interface for end-to-end Chef-to-Ansible migrations with analysis, conversion, and deployment capabilities:
+The Migrate Cookbook page provides a comprehensive interface for end-to-end migrations with analysis, conversion, and deployment capabilities:

 Analysis & Conversion#